GP-CoderEpic/MERN-Stack-Training-Diary/MERN_Stack_Training_Diary.md

 });
 ```

-This centralized the error management process so I didn’t need to duplicate try-catch logic everywhere.
+This centralized the error management process so I didn't need to duplicate try-catch logic everywhere.

 ---

 ### 🧠 Reflections:
 Postman became an essential tool for me today.
 I realized how crucial status codes and error messages are in building real-world applications.
-Error handling is not just about catching bugs — it’s about making the app stable and developer-friendly.
+Error handling is not just about catching bugs — it's about making the app stable and developer-friendly.

 I'm starting to feel more confident interacting with APIs and simulating frontend scenarios.
 The more I test, the clearer things become.